askap-vast/vast-pipeline/DEVELOPING.md

-# VAST Pipeline Prototype - Developing Notes
+# VAST Pipeline - Developing Notes

 This document explains how to contribute to the project code base.